firozshah18/lidar_odometry_for_beginner/README.md

 # LiDAR Odometry for Beginner

+"This guide aims to be a small lantern on your learning journey, lowering the barrier to entry into the fascinating world of LiDAR Odometry."

 ![LiDAR Odometry Results](odom.png)

 A hands-on tutorial for learning LiDAR odometry implementation from the ground up using Python.